dart-lang/site-www/src/content/guides/packages.md

 * If new dependencies are added to `pubspec.yaml` since `pubspec.lock` was created.
 * If the locked version no longer exists in the package repository.
-* If you upgraded the dart sdk, and some packages no longer are compatible with the sdk.
+* If you upgraded the Dart SDK, and some packages no longer are compatible with the sdk.

 In all these cases `dart pub get` will